Accelerating first-principles molecular-dynamics thermal conductivity calculations for complex systems: Results and discussion

 In the prescribed KUTE approach, the final step is to perform another weighted average over the five independent simulations, equation~\eqref{e_wgt_avg_kappa_kute_final}.
 The resulting thermal conductivity is shown as the solid black curve in Figure~\ref{f_euler_kute_comparison} with its uncertainty, equation~\eqref{e_unc_wgt_avg_kappa_kute_final}, represented by the dark gray area.
 The obtained thermal conductivity is not fully stable and even exhibits inconsistent behavior at larger correlation times, which can be traced to the erratic behavior of the uncertainties from the independent weighted average (see Figure~\ref{SI-f_uncertainty_kute_individual}).
 Nevertheless, the uncertainty obtained from equation~\eqref{e_unc_wgt_avg_kappa_kute_final} results in reasonably quantitative values, as it primarily reflects the spread of the independent values rather than the uncertainties used as weights.

 For comparison, the arithmetic average over all individual simulations evaluated with equation~\eqref{e_avg_kappa_to_end} yields a more stable thermal conductivity (dashed black line with light gray error bars obtained from the standard error in Figure~\ref{f_euler_kute_comparison}).
 The result matches a one-shot KUTE evaluation, where the five independent simulations are combined directly into $M=50$ pieces and the final conductivity is obtained from equation~\eqref{e_avg_kappa_to_end}, shown as the magenta line in Figure~\ref{f_euler_kute_comparison}, in which case the uncertainty loses its quantitative character.
 A similar trend can also be seen for the blue curve, which represents a direct one-shot evaluation including the full covariance contribution.
-In this case, due to not using equation~\eqref{e_avg_kappa_to_end}, the curve shows a slower convergence behavior with a small uncertainty at the beginning which increases toward the end, a behavior that was not present for the KUTE based approaches.
+In this case, due to not using equation~\eqref{e_avg_kappa_to_end}, the curve shows a slower convergence behavior, with a small uncertainty at the beginning which increases toward the end, a behavior that was not present for the KUTE based approaches.
+For illustrative purposes, we additionally perform a comparison to the simple arithmetic mean over the thermal conductivity integrals for the same correlation length, with an error provided by the standard deviation over these runs.
+This traditional evaluation approach leads to similar values for the thermal conductivity and its uncertainty but does not allow the consideration of intermediate uncertainties for each run.